-Plus one topic option from: Astrophysics, Medical Physics, Engineering, Physics, Turning Points in Physics, Electronics.
+Plus a brief sampling from: Astrophysics, Medical Physics, Engineering, and Electronics.

 Examinations will be set in June of each year.
 Practical work forms an important part of any science course and you will be given plenty of opportunities to develop your practical skills.
 Assessment of practical skills will take place in a data analysis section of Paper 3.
 Pupils will also be expected to submit a portfolio of 12 practicals carried out during the course.